 The new $4.25 million All Children's Hospital opened its doors on October 1, with a staff of 143, including 65 nurses, for 70 beds.
 At the dedication, trustees quote the poet Carl Sandburg to explain the Hospital's new name: "There is only one child in all the world, and that child's name is All Children."
 Within a few years, all 113 of the facility's licensed beds would be operational.

-Pediatric anesthesiology and pediatric cardiology become ACH's first pediatric subspecialties, and a cardiac catheterization laboratory opens.
+Pediatric anesthesiology and pediatric cardiology become the first pediatric subspecialties at All Children's Hospital, and a cardiac catheterization laboratory opens.

-ACH teams up with the University of South Florida College of Medicine to create a pediatric physician training program and establish research labs in pediatric endocrinology.
+All Children's Hospital teams up with the University of South Florida (USF) College of Medicine to create a pediatric physician training program and establish research labs in pediatric endocrinology.

-The Children's Health Center opens to provide outpatient services across the street from ACH.
+The Children's Health Center opens to provide outpatient services across the street from All Children's Hospital.
 New programs include pediatric hematology-oncology and pediatric infectious disease.

-A Ronald McDonald House opens on the ACH campus to provide a "home away from home" for the families of young patients.
-ACH acquires its first custom-built neonatal ambulance, which includes two incubators, cardiac monitors, oxygen monitors and respirators, to keep tiny patients stable during their trip to St. Petersburg.
+A Ronald McDonald House opens on campus to provide a "home away from home" for the families of young patients.
+All Children's Hospital acquires its first custom-built neonatal ambulance, which includes two incubators, cardiac monitors, oxygen monitors and respirators, to keep tiny patients stable during their trip to St. Petersburg.

-A $20 million expansion to ACH adds more inpatient units and operating suites, a Short Stay Unit for the growing number of outpatient surgeries, a sleep laboratory, Special Procedures Unit, pediatric dialysis unit, and expanded occupational and physical therapy areas.
-ACH teams up with the National Safe Kids Campaign to sponsor the Suncoast Safe Kids Coalition, dedicated to promoting child passenger safety and preventing unintentional childhood injuries such as drowning and pedestrian bicycle accidents.
+A $20 million expansion adds more inpatient units and operating suites, a Short Stay Unit for the growing number of outpatient surgeries, a sleep laboratory, Special Procedures Unit, pediatric dialysis unit, and expanded occupational and physical therapy areas.
+All Children’s teams up with the National Safe Kids Campaign to sponsor the Suncoast Safe Kids Coalition, dedicated to promoting child passenger safety and preventing unintentional childhood injuries such as drowning and pedestrian bicycle accidents.

 New Outpatient Care Centers in Sarasota, Tampa, Ft.
 Myers and Lakeland offer key diagnostic and rehab services plus visits with pediatric subspecialists for children in these communities.